 Q: Who or what determines how much access to data I have in the tool?

-A: The SSC identifies different “roles” within the tool, which depend on your job responsibilities.
+A: Navigate identifies different “roles” within the tool, which depend on your job responsibilities.
 If you are interested in how these roles are determined, please contact the Office of the University Registrar.

-A: Yes, there are various scheduled trainings throughout the year facilitated by our advising ambassadors.
+A: Yes, there are various scheduled trainings throughout the year and documentation available.
 Additionally, there are a variety of resources and guides on the site for users to review.
-The SSC Help Center is also a great resource for tips and tutorials – just click on the “?” in the top right corner when you’re logged into the platform.
+The Navigate Help Center is also a great resource for tips and tutorials – just click on the “?” in the top right corner when you’re logged into the platform.

 Q: Who can I contact if I have additional questions about the tool?